ace-dent/demo-toybox/NOVA2024/readme.md

 20:30 Back in the saddle...
 At NOVA!
 Sizecoding first to see what we have to work with...
 20:45 Double checking how the tile data is stored; counting repeatitions.
 21:10 Combined the tile set into one data stream, embedded in the file.
 154 chrs.
+21:15 Now optimize the print stream for drawing the logo.